AMWA-TV/info-004/docs/Example HOWTO.md

 ; High Priority Query Service
 qry-api-1._nmos-query._tcp.example.com.
 SRV     10        10      80    rds1.example.com.

-; We also provide `TXT` record for the both the primary and secondary service instances, with information relevant to the IS-04 specification.
+; We also provide `TXT` record for the both the primary and secondary service instances, with information required by the IS-04 specification.
 ; NMOS also includes priority information here as many DNS-SD clients ignore the priority and weight information in `SRV` records.
+; IS-04 specifies how these `TXT` records are used during service discovery.

 ; High Priority Registration Service reg-api-1._nmos-register._tcp.example.com.
 TXT     "api_ver=v1.0,v1.1,v1.2,v1.3" "api_proto=http" "pri=10" "api_auth=false"